Developing Plug-ins for iConquer

 Designed, built and tested your plug-in?
 Let us know so that we can add it to the list of plug-ins that iConquer can discover automatically.

-When you build your project, an archive called MyPlugin.tar.gz will be created in the build directory.
+When you build your project, an archive called MyPlugin.zip will be created in the build directory.
 Upload this file to your web server.
-For example, if you have a Mac.com account you can copy the file to the Sites folder of your iDisk.
 The URL for the plug-in archive should look something like:

 If your plug-in is a map, upload the thumbnail image for your plug-in to your web server, at a URL such as: